Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 On trips outside of town, Spitsbergen Travel guides are equipped with Iridium satellite phones for use in emergencies.
 They also carry rifles to protect against polar bears, as required by law.

 For more information, visit the Spitsbergen Travel Web site.
-(Also see my article and photo diary on an excursion by PolarCirkel boat to the Fuglefjell Bird Cliffs of Spitsbergen.)
+(Also see our article and photo diary on an excursion by PolarCirkel boat to the Fuglefjell Bird Cliffs.

 Other outfitters in Longyearbyen include:

-Basecamp Spitsbergen - Trips include winter and spring expeditions to a schooner that's frozen into the ice at Tempelfjorden.
+• Basecamp Explorer - Trips include winter and spring expeditions to a schooner that's frozen into the ice at Tempelfjorden.

 Note: It isn't uncommon for an outfitter to subcontract services from its competitors, so don't be surprised if you book with one vendor and find yourself heading for polar bear country with another.
 The level of guide expertise is high, thanks to a training and certification program that was introduced in the early 1990s.
 (Also, don't be surprised if your guide turns out to be a master's candidate in Arctic biology or geology at the University Centre in Svalbard.)